ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 0848 > Downloaded theme Bootstrap.cs and replaed with the the Current bootstrap file in wwwroot > lib > bootstrap > dist > css.

 0851 > replaced the site.css file in the wwwroot > css.

+0852 > renamed the bootstrap.min.css to bootstrap.css in Shared > _Layout.cshtml.